pliu55/PRAM_paper/README.md

 - human gene annotation from GENCODE version v24
 - human genome version hg38

-This script will take about 10 minutes on a 2.2 GHz machine.
-All the dependent software and files will be saved in `0_setup/output/`, which will take about 9G space.
+This script requires ~ 9 GB hard drive space and takes ~ 10 minutes using a single 2.1 GHz CPU.
+All the dependent software and files will be saved in `0_setup/output/`.

 ## <a name='Noise-free-benchmark'></a> 'Noise-free' benchmark